What happens if I fail my ICB exam?

 What happens if I can’t make my ICB exam?

 If you need to postpone your assessment before your assessment date, you will need to submit your application for postponement before the cut off date.
 If you are on time, you can postpone by paying the postponement fee.
 If you need to postpone your assessment because you’re ill on the day, you can apply for a free postponement (include a doctor’s certificate with your request), which may be issued at the ICB’s discretion.
 Assessment for subjects can be postponed once only.
+Read more on the ICB here.
+For more information read the ICB prospectus page.

 Important: You may only request ONE postponement per assessment from the ICB.
 Your assessment will automatically be moved to the next scheduled assessment date.